 Ferris previously served as president of Prairie Graduate School in Calgary and Prairie Bible College in Three Hills, Alberta.
 He was professor of Hebrew Bible and pastoral theology at Columbia Biblical Seminary, S.C.; instructor at Moody Bible Institute; and visiting professor, Trinity Evangelical Divinity School, Ill. and Jerusalem University College, Israel.
 He brings to the classroom significant ministry experience in the pastorate, as well as church-planting, hospital chaplaincy, and a variety of crosscultural experiences.
-He has authored The Genre of Communal Lament in the Bible and the Ancient Near East as well as many articles in reference works, journals and periodicals.
+He has authored The Genre of Communal Lament in the Bible and the Ancient Near East, "Lamentations" in the Zondervan Illustrated Bible Background Commentary and in The Expositor's Bible Commentary, as well as many signed articles in the Wycliffe Bible Encyclopedia, the Anchor Bible Dictionary, and the Dictionary of the Old Testament: and contributed articles to other reference works, journals, and periodicals.